alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

   layout: post
 ---

-I came across a facinating video by [Stephen Travers](https://www.stephentraversart.com) about how to handle overwhelming detail in visual art (sketches and drawings) and I thought there might be something to learn there about how we write software.
+I came across a fascinating video by [Stephen Travers](https://www.stephentraversart.com) about how to handle overwhelming detail in visual art (sketches and drawings) and I thought there might be something to learn there about how we write software.